New York’s Short Term Disability Benefits

 Eligible Employees in New York may be able to receive TDI and simultaneously take leave through the U.S. Family and Medical Leave Act (FMLA).

 Family and Medical Leave Act

-Further, FMLA leave provides bonding leave for parents, medical leave for employee’s’ serious health condition, family leave to care for a family member’s serious health condition, and leave to care for practical matters arising out of a family member’s military deployment.
+Further, FMLA leave provides bonding leave for parents, medical leave for employee’s’ serious health condition.
+It provides family leave to care for a family member’s serious health condition and leave to care for practical matters arising out of a family member’s military deployment.

 Under New York’s Disability Benefits Law, employees who take leave may be able to take FMLA leave to care for their own serious health condition.
 Employees who take FMLA leave for any of the other reasons would not qualify for TDI.
 Additionally, not all employees who take TDI will qualify for protected leave under FMLA.

 As defined by the Department of Labor, a serious health condition is any injury or health condition that requires patient care or continuing treatment by a healthcare provider.
 Anytime that the employee has an overnight stay in a hospital, hospice, or residential health care facility.
 Admission to one of the facilities is an automatic trigger for a serious health care condition under FMLA.

 Conditions that require continuing treatments are also considered serious health conditions.
 The employee must be incapacitated for at least 3 days due to the injury or illness and must have at least 2 in-person visits to the healthcare provider.
 Some examples of this type of serious health condition include broken bones, surgeries, and pneumonia.

 Chronic conditions that do not require continued periods of incapacity of 3 days or more, but that require periodic visits to a healthcare provider and continue for an extended period of time.
 These conditions may cause intermittent periods of incapacity.
 For these types of serious health conditions, employees would be able to use FMLA, but would not qualify for temporary disability insurance under New York law because benefits are not paid until after the first 7 days of disability.